docker sandbox run

 Run a sandbox with agent arguments

-docker sandbox run claude . -- -p "What version are you running?"
+docker sandbox run claude -- --continue

 Options